meetoseh/backend/docs/db/image_file_exports.md

 # image_file_exports

 Describes a single export of an image file, for example, png at a 640x640 resolution via a center cover crop at maximum quality.
+This is primarily designed around raster images, but vector-formats (SVG) may be included with the width/height set to the natural size of the format.

 See also: [image_files](image_files.md) for the logical image file.